heyitssakinah/valentinesproject2025/README.md

 - **React**: Frontend framework for building the user interface.
 - **Firebase**: Backend services for authentication, storage, and database management.
 - **TailwindUI**: Utility-first CSS framework for fast and responsive styling.
+- **Framer Motion**: A library for adding smooth and interactive animations to React components.

 ## 🚀 Getting Started